-As you may have read on my homepage, our world is full of systems.
+Our world is full of systems.
 You have an internal system, where a bunch of different parts all work together to form the wonderful, meaningful human being you are.
 Then, you may be in a couple system, with a significant other.
 In this case, each of you are parts making up the system of your relationship.
 The same goes for family systems, and community systems, and even societal systems, if you can believe that.
 In each case, the whole system is greater than the sum of it’s parts.
-That’s right.
-We naturally work in systems with others because it helps us be better than we could be on our own.

 Who Am I?

-Again, my name is Nicole, I’m 24 years old (one of the first questions I’m always asked!), and I’ve just graduated with my master’s degree in marriage and family therapy from the only accredited MFT program in New Jersey, Seton Hall University.
+Again, my name is Nicole Locorriere (La-core-air-ah).
+I’m 24 years old– I get that question a lot– and I’ve just graduated with my master’s degree in marriage and family therapy from the only accredited MFT program in New Jersey, Seton Hall University.
 I’ve been so fortunate to have amazing professors and colleagues there who push me to be not only the best therapist possible, but the best version of myself.

-Before SHU, I completed my undergraduate degree at West Chester University of Pennsylvania, one of my favorite places in the world.
+Before SHU, I completed my undergraduate degree at West Chester University of Pennsylvania, the best place in the world!
 While I was there, I majored in psychology and minored in creative writing.
 This unconventional pairing actually proved quite useful, as it informs my theoretical orientation, which pulls from both Internal Family Systems and Narrative Therapy.

 Right now, I’m awaiting my associate license from the State of New Jersey, which gives me permission to do therapy under a supervisor.
 Until then, I’m very happy to share my expertise online, hopefully inspiring you to become the best version of yourself!